FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage-introspection.plantuml, alt: "Storing the tokens as secure, HTTPOnly cookies and using introspection to validate them." %}

 After a successful introspection, the returned JSON will assure the API server that the user is who they say they are.
+Using introspection adds more dependencies on FusionAuth, but removes the need for APIs to validate the token.

 ### Using The Refresh Token